Inclusion training for charity boards

 However boards can be slow to adapt their culture, behaviours and working practises to accommodate the needs of those whose experiences are divergent from that of the dominant majority on the board.
 Often this is because there is a lack of understanding or misunderstanding of what inclusivity means.

-Charities might commission this before they diversify their board, as part of an active trustee recruitment process, or as ongoing learning.
+Charities can commission Getting on Board’s unique Inclusion Training at any point in their journey to diversify their board: as part of their skills and experience audit, during an active trustee recruitment process, or as ongoing learning.

 Our expert EDI trainer identifies your charity’s unique needs in a preparatory call taking into account the composition of your board, the size and scope of your charity and your current board culture.

 The subsequent one and a half hour online workshop is delivered exclusively to an unlimited number of your trustees and senior members of staff.
 As many members can attend as necessary though we find that a group with between 5-12 participants gets the best results.

 The training focuses on: